HarvardMapCollection/tutorials/qgis/clip/index.md

 8. Highlight all of the records in the table by clicking to the left of a row to highlight it, then holding the shift key, and selecting the rest.
 > Any feature you have selected will appear yellow on the map to indicate it is highlighted.
 All of Massachusetts should be highlighted.
 ![Select all function in QGIS attribute table](media/1.gif)

+9. To save just the Massachusetts tracts as a new file, right click on the tracts layer in the layer list and select `Export → Save Selected Features As`.

+10. You can accept all defaults, but you need to save the dataset somewhere you will remember by clicking the ellipses (…) button next to file name and naming the file.
+After you enter a file name, your path should look something like this ...Downloads/Massachusetts-tracts.geojson.

+11. Select Okay.

+12. Your new dataset will be automatically added to the map.
+You can free up space by removing the original nation-wide tracts dataset.
+Do this by right-clicking the U.S. Tracts layer and selecting `Remove layer`.